 - Hair treatments, like keratin treatment, may enhance the natural color of hair.
 The aim is to enhance the protein content of hair and reduce hair damage.

-- Use combs and brushes suitable for your hair.
+- Use combs and brushes suitable for your hair texture.
 If you have kinky hair, use a bristle brush.
 If you have straight or wavy hair, use a wide-toothed comb.
 Brush your hair gently to avoid breakage or damage.

-- Do not comb your hair when it is wet.
+- Do not comb and avoid hair detangling when it is wet.
 Wet hair tends to stretch up to 70%.
 This may cause it to break or damage.

 - Another tip is to use your towel the right way.
 Dry your hair gently with a soft towel.
 A great tip is to pat or scrunch dry your hair.

-- Avoid shampoos that have sulfates and parabens.
+- Avoid shampoos that have sulfates and parabens or any hair products with these ingredients.
 They load your scalp and hair with harsh chemicals that cause damage, making your hair brittle and more prone to breakage.

 - Deep condition your hair at least once a week.
-The concentrated nutrients nourish the hair and keep it healthy.
+The concentrated nutrients nourish the hair, keep it healthy and promote hair elasticity.

 - Don’t use too many chemical products or treatments on your hair.
-These products and treatments contain chemicals that may infiltrate hair and damage it, causing hair fall.
+These products and treatments contain chemicals that may infiltrate hair and damage it, causing low hair porosity and hair fall.

-- Avoid hairstyles like tight ponytails, pigtails, or braids on a daily basis.
-Using hair elastics to pull back hair tightly can cause hair fall.
+- Avoid hairstyles like tight ponytails, pigtails, or braids on fine hair on a daily basis.
+Using hair elastics to pull back hair tightly can cause hair breakage.
+Some protective hairstyles like box braids may pull on the hair roots and lead to breakage if left for too long.

-- Consider taking nutrient supplements to balance deficiencies that cause hair loss (17).
+- Consider taking nutrient supplements to balance deficiencies that cause hair loss (22).
 This can prevent hair loss and may promote hair growth.
+To boost healthy hair, vitamins, minerals, protein, and certain fatty acids are needed.

 - Exercise and yoga are known to relieve stress.
 This, in turn, may inhibit hair loss.